PrefectHQ/prefect/docs/tutorial/deployments.md

 ### A tale of two docker tutorials 📖

 To see how to host your served flow in a Docker container, head to our [**docker guide**](/guides/docker/).
-This should _serve_ the needs of most beginner use cases. 🥁
+This should _serve_ 🥁 the needs of most scheduling and orchestration use cases.

 Alternatively, if you want each flow run to execute within its own _dedicated_ docker container (or other ephemeral [infrastructure type](/concepts/work-pools/#worker-types)) learn how to start a prefect worker by heading to the [**next tutorial page**](/tutorial/workers/).

-For a deeper understanding of the differences and trade-offs between the serve and worker approaches, refer to our [**deployment concept page**](/concepts/deployments/#two-approaches-to-deployments).
+For a deeper understanding of the trade-offs between the serve and worker approaches or how you might mix and match both methods, refer to our [**deployment concept page**](/concepts/deployments/#two-approaches-to-deployments).